open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 New `Tracer` instances are always created through a `TracerFactory` (see [API](api-tracing.md#obtaining-a-tracer)).
 The `name` and `version` arguments supplied to the `TracerFactory` must be used to create a `Resource` instance which is stored on the created `Tracer`.

+All configuration objects (SDK specific) and extension points (span processors, propagators) must be provided to the `TracerFactory`. `Tracer` instances must not duplicate this data (unless for read-only access) to avoid that different `Tracer` instances of a `TracerFactory` have different versions of these data.

 The readable representations of all `Span` instances created by a `Tracer` must provide a `getLibraryResource` method that returns this `Resource` information held by the `Tracer`.